NVIDIA/NeMo-Framework-Launcher/README.md

 - Install Docker
 - Build the image with EFA drivers and NCCL plugin from `csp_tools/aws/Dockerfile`
 - Run this command on the Docker image to create an Enroot image:

 ```
     enroot import --output nemo_megatron_training.sqsh dockerd://<image name>:<tag>
 ```

 - Move the `.sqsh` file to the root of NeMo-Megatron-Launcher
 - Set the container path in `launcher_scripts/conf/config.yaml` to the new Enroot image:

 ```
 container: /path/to/nemo_megatron_launcher/nemo_megatron_training.sqsh
 ```

 ### 4.2.
 Cluster Validation
-<a id="markdown-cluster-validation" name="cluster-validation"></a>

 Before running the cluster validation script, ensure your NGC credentials have been added to `~/.config/enroot/.credentials` on all nodes.

 The cluster validation script at `csp_tools/<csp>/cluster_validation.sh` will run GPU diagnostics and test NCCL node-to-node bus bandwidth.
 The logs from these tests will be stored at `results/cluster_validation`.
 The script will list any nodes that fail these tests.
 These nodes should be replaced or restarted through the CSP UI.

 #### 4.2.1.
 Validation Script Usage
-<a id="markdown-validation-script-usage" name="validation-script-usage"></a>

 The script has 3 required parameters:

 - `--nodes`: the number of nodes
 - `--nodelist`: the list of node names
 - `--partition`: the Slurm partition the nodes are assigned to

 The values for these parameters should be in the same format that is found in `sinfo`.
 With the following example:

 ```
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST
 x8a100       up   infinite      8   idle x8a100-[0000-0007]
 ```

 To test all 8 idle nodes, the script would be run as:

 ```
 bash cluster_validation.sh --nodes=8 --nodelist=x8a100-[0000-0007] --partition=x8a100
 ```

 By default, the script will run both the GPU diagnostics and the NCCL test.
 You can choose to run only one or the other by specifying:

 - `--dcgm`: run GPU diagnostics only
 - `--nccl`: run NCCL test only

 See `bash cluster_validation.sh -h` for more information.

 #### 4.2.2 Running tests manually
-<a id="markdown-running-tests-manually" name="running-tests-manually"></a>

 The `cluster_validation.sh` script is essentially a wrapper of the 2 Slurm job scripts in the CSP directories.
 If you prefer, you can run these jobs manually.
 Make sure to use the Slurm job script in your corresponding CSP's path (`csp_tools/<csp>/dcgmi_diag.sh` and `csp_tools/<csp>/nccl.sh`)

 For the GPU diagnostics job, provide these arguments when submitting the job to Slurm: